djkim9031/3dBinPacking/README.md

 5. 2D and 3D visulization
 -> 2D for xy-plane visualization (Accurate)
--> 3D for overall visualization (The library used seems to render graphics erroneously in some cases, but just for in terms of understanding how items are stacked it works just as well!
+-> 3D for overall visualization (The library used seems to render graphics erroneously in some cases, but in terms of understanding how items are stacked it works just as well!

 TODO list: